rfaita/iot-infra/README.md

 InfluxDB is an open-source time series database (TSDB).
 It is written in Go and optimized for fast, high-availability storage and retrieval of time series data in fields such as operations monitoring, application metrics, Internet of Things sensor data, and real-time analytics.

-The main Influxdb concepts are:
+#### The main Influxdb concepts are:

-1. Measurement: A measurement is loosely equivalent to the concept of a table in relational databases.
+1. **Measurement**: A measurement is loosely equivalent to the concept of a table in relational databases.
 Measurement is inside which a data is stored and a database can have multiple measurements.
 A measurement primarily consists of 3 types of columns Time, Tags and Fields
-2. Time: A time is nothing but a column tracking timestamp to perform time series operations in a better way.
+2. **Time**: A time is nothing but a column tracking timestamp to perform time series operations in a better way.
 The default is the Influxdb time which is in nanoseconds, however, it can be replaced with event time.
-3. Tags: A tag is similar to an indexed column in a relational database.
+3. **Tags**: A tag is similar to an indexed column in a relational database.
 An important point to remember is that relational operations like WHERE, GROUP BY etc, can be performed on a column only if it is marked as a Tag
-4. Fields: Fields are the columns on which mathematical operations such as sum, mean, non-negative derivative etc can be performed.
+4. **Fields**: Fields are the columns on which mathematical operations such as sum, mean, non-negative derivative etc can be performed.
 However, in recent versions string values can also be stored as a field.
-5. Series: A series is the most important concept of Influxdb.
+5. **Series**: A series is the most important concept of Influxdb.
 A series is a combination of tags, measurement, and retention policy (default of Influxdb).
 An Influxdb database performance is highly dependent on the number of unique series it contains, which in turn is the cardinality of tags x no. of measurement x retention policy

 ### Asset Service